gipi/abstruct/DESIGN.md

 inverse

-Probably the best solution is to use a Meta class with dependency explicitely set that passes that to the fields of interest
+Probably the best solution is to use a Meta class with dependency explicitely set that passes that to the fields of interest: internally the container class will create an hidden attribute to which the dependent parameters will refer to.
+This although generate a problem of updating such field.
+In this way we don't have to think about absolute and relative dependencies.

 For example, the ``ELF`` format has an header that indicates in the field named ``e_shoff`` at what offset the section header table is;